TimoSci/nostr/README.md

 - Twitter bans people;
 - Twitter shadowbans people;
 - Twitter has a lot of spam.
+- Twitter has no ecosystem consistency.
+In 2023, Twitter API functions that had been stable for a decade were closed without warning, breaking many 3rd party apps that had been built around these functions.

 ### The problem with Mastodon and similar programs